 During the past several years, the global speech analytics market has experienced rapid growth.
 The advancement of Big Data and deep learning algorithms, coupled with an increase in computing capacity, has significantly enhanced the speech analysis capabilities.
 This resulted in the emergence of new application areas and a higher demand for speech recognition technology.

 It is not surprising that the technology needs of sales, marketing, and service departments became one of the key drivers in the market.
-After all, the application of such technologies to various business processes can drive revenue growth and efficiency while reducing costs.
+After all, the benefits of speech recognition technology lay in how it drives revenue growth and efficiency while reducing costs across various business processes.

 Recognizing the ultimate benefits of the speech analytics technology for their business, many organizations began to actively adapt it in their business applications.
 Speech analytics enables these organizations to effectively collect, structure, and analyze large volumes of customer and prospect data passing through their front offices.
 Get a sneak peak at how Velvetech tamed speech recognition for an insurance company.